Abraham Lincoln: "If we could first know where we are, and whither we are tending, we could then better judge what to do, and how to do it."

 Jimmy Wales, the founder, explained their vision: "Imagine a world in which every single person on the planet is given free access to the sum of all human knowledge.
 That's what we're doing."

-The company fulfills its vision by offering a wide range of well designed and useful furniture products at low prices so that as many people as possible can purchase them.
+The company fulfills its vision by offering a wide range of well-designed and functional furniture products at affordable prices, making them accessible to as many people as possible.

-In the beginning, even before Twitter was actually founded, one of its founders defined his ambitions, which were actually the basis for the company's vision as defined later: "One day, all the celebrities in the world will use it, and bands are going to use this to communicate with their fans."
+In the beginning, even before Twitter was founded, one of its founders defined his ambitions, which would later form the basis for the company's vision: "One day, all the celebrities in the world will use it, and bands are going to use this to communicate with their fans."

 Twitter's official vision statement was defined as follows: "Our mission: To give everyone the power to create and share ideas and information instantly, without barriers."